orbitmines/archive/projects/Writing - 2025. A Universal Language.md

     throw new Error('Not implemented')

     // TODO: History in case of .bidirectional after a .filter is?

-    // TODO: Traversal should support yielding initial/terminals as well

     // TODO: Map replaces either original structure or within the altered (filtered/mapped) structure?